starknet-edu/starknet-cairo-101/README.md

 ​
 **Each exercise is a separate smart contract.** It contains code that, when executed correctly, will distribute points to your address.

 To solve an exercise, follow the link below to read its code.
 Read the comments, and follow the instructions to understand the code.
-Your goal is to get each exercice to call succesfully the function `distribute_points()`, which will send you ERC20 points.
+Your goal is to get each exercise to call successfully the function `distribute_points()`, which will send you ERC20 points.

 During validation, exercises often also call `validate_exercise()`, which records that you completed an exercise and prohibit you from collecting points various times.